xlmnxp/Mybb-Templates-Imgur/readme.md

 ### using
-add template `images` folder in `images` folder and replace `template.xml` with your template and rename to `template.xml`. then write in the terminal for start the application:
+add template `images` folder in `images` folder and replace `template.xml` by your template and rename to `template.xml`. then write in the terminal for start the application:
 ```bash
 npm start
 ```
-then press `Start upload` for upload images when finish you will find file `put_template.xml` for your template.
+then press `Start upload` for upload images when finish you will find file `out_template.xml` for your template.